 \begin{proof} Because of (iii), at each corner of a sector, the orientation of one side must induce the maw coorientation on the other side.
 This implies that the orientations on the sides flip on every other corner, hence the number of corners is divisible by $4$.
 Together with (i), we deduce that each sector is a $4n$-gon, which has index $1-n$.

-Fix a component $C$ of $M \backslash \backslash B$.
+Fix a component $C$ of $M \cut B$.
 By (ii), $\partial C$ is a torus which is divided into annuli by the cusp circles.
-Meanwhile, the intersection of $\partial C$ with the branch locus of $B$ is a graph, the complementary regions of which in $\partial C$ are among the sectors of $B$.
+Meanwhile, the intersection of $\partial C$ with $\brloc(B)$ is a graph, the complementary regions of which in $\partial C$ are among the sectors of $B$.
 Suppose one of these complementary regions is a disc with no corners.
 Then the disc must lie in the interior of one of the annuli.
 But if the boundary of the disc has maw coorientation pointing outwards, then the complementary region of $B$ on the other side of the disc cannot be a cusped torus shell, and if the maw coorientation is pointing inwards, then the sector on $\partial C$ surrounding the disc cannot be homeomorphic to a disc.
 Hence we deduce that all sectors which appear on $\partial C$ have nonpositive index.
 But their indices must add up to give the index of a torus, which is $0$, so their indices have to be all $0$.
 Together with the fact that each sector must lie on the boundary of some complementary region of $B$, this proves the lemma. \end{proof}